yarml/Writeups/GoogleCTF2022/Hardware-Weather/README.md

 through the I2C bus.

-By googling [8051], we can find that there is a processor with that name, this could be useful if, say *cough cough* for a reason, we needed to reprogram the device *cough cough*, and just in general to have a better understanding of the components in the system.
+By googling [8051], we can find that there is a processor with that name, this could be useful if, say *cough* for a reason, we needed to reprogram the device *cough*, and just in general to have a better understanding of the components in the system.

 Further down we have a table giving the I2C ports